akeyj at u.washington.edu

 Charla completed her Ph.D. in September 2008.
 Formally, she was a student of Maynard Olson, but relocated to the Akey lab when Maynard went on sabbatical as a prelude to retirement.
 Charla's thesis focused on human evolutionary genomics, with an emphasis on the evolutionary history of the DARC gene.
 Following a postdoc in Sarah Tishkoff's laboratory at the University of Pennsylvania, she now works at Cold Spring Harbor Laboratory.

 James completed his Ph.D. in the Akey lab in June 2007, where he performed some really elegant work on the evolution of gene expression QTL in yeast.
 He was also the primary source of nefarious activity in the Akey lab.
 Currently, he is finishing medical school at the University of Washington, but still drops by occasionally to throw the lab football and reminisce.

 johnccalhoun at gmail.com

 John was one of the earliest members of the Akey lab and helped to set up our computational resources, as well as helping out in a variety of programming projects.
-He also ran a mini convenience store in the lab for several years, which the graduate students (and others) came to depend on for nourishment.
 John is currently a senior clinical programmer at a pharmaceutical company.
 In his spare time he developed this website for us!